ergoplatform/ergo/papers/emission.md

 Updated Emission Schedule
 -------------------------

-Starting from block #XXX,XXX (first block of 684th epoch), new emission rules applied on top of rules described in the Ergo Whitepaper.
+Starting from block #777,216 (first block of 759th voting epoch), new emission rules applied on top of rules described in the Ergo Whitepaper.

-Before end of the current emission (before block 2,080,800):
+Before the end of the current emission (block #2,080,800):

 * if block reward is not less than 15 ERG, send 12 ERG from it to the reemission contract
 * otherwise, block reward R is less than 15 ERG, send R - 3 ERG from it to the reemission contract

-After end of the current emission (from block 2,080,800):
+After end of the current emission (starting from block 2,080,800):

 * pay 3 ERG each block from the re-emission contract,